jeffinjude/react-udemy-tutorial/http-burger--03-finished/README.md

-This is the project to demonstrate basics of react.
+This project is after burger builder was integrated with a backend api (firebase).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).